martincjespersen/loglicense/README.md

 A tool for helping developers staying compliant within their software projects.
 The tool crawls dependencies and logs their licenses, allowing to document and restrict certain licenses within a software project.

-**DISCLAIMER**: There is no guarentee that all sublicenses or licenses will be identified and reported.
+**DISCLAIMER**: _There is no guarentee that all sublicenses or licenses will be identified and reported.
 For highest ensurance, use lock files to also catch sub-dependencies.
-However, this only looks within the given package manager, meaning C libraries an alike will not be reported here.
+However, this only looks within the given package manager, meaning C libraries and alike will not be reported here._

 ## Features